onaio/tally-ho/docs/overview/README.md

 syste.
 The form is then hidden from the Audit team and must then be reviewed by a Super Administration before moving to Data Entry 1.

-## Super Admin Views
+## Super Administrator Views

-### Actionable form list
+Super administrators are able to perform additional operations and view additional information that is hidden from other users.
+This facilitates tracking the progress of results through the system, optimize the allocation of human resources throughout the system, and the presentation of results.

+### Forms Waiting For Approval

 If the audit team recommends that a form skip quarantine checks the super administrator must review and approve this case before the form state can change.
-The "Actionable Form List" shows those forms which a Super Administrator must review.
+The *Forms Waiting For Approval* list shows those forms which a Super Administrator must review.
+Rows in this list link to the Audit review view for the forms.

-### Form Progress Views
+### Reports Views

-The "Form Progess" list shows all the forms that have been intaken and their current state within the system.
+The *Form Progess* list shows all the forms that have been intaken and their current state within the system.
 This view is useful to determine where a form is in processing and to see how many forms from a particular center have been entered into the system.

-The "Reports Offices" list shows the percentage of forms in each state within the system.
+The *Reports Offices* list shows the percentage of forms in each state within the system.
 This can be used to balance the Clerk assigned to specific stations.
 For example, if there are twice as many forms in Data Entry 1 than in Data Entry 2, it may be wise to assign some Clerk from Data Entry 2 to Dat